DavidEsdrs/DavidEsdrs/README.md

 Here are some of my best recent projects:

-## 🌟 Best projects

-Here are some of my best recent projects:

 1. [eblog-api](https://github.com/DavidEsdrs/eblog-api):

 > This project represents my vision of how a CMS (Content Management System) works.
 It offers a blog api with RBMS (Role based management system).
 I utilized technologies such as express, mysql, typeorm and zod.
 It was intended to be a minimal blogging system, yet it still has advanced features.
 Feel free to [check it out](https://github.com/DavidEsdrs/eblog-api).